danielsogl/doc/DEVELOPMENT.md

 # Browser Compatibility

-Compatibility differs on module level and depends on the use of the [Autoprefixer](https://github.com/postcss/autoprefixer).
+Compatibility differs on module level and is delegated to [Autoprefixer](https://github.com/postcss/autoprefixer).

 In general, at least the following should be supported and tested:

 - Reasonably recent Firefox builds,
-- Internet Explorer 10+,
+- Internet Explorer 11 and up,
 - Reasonably recent Webkit/ Blink engines and derivatives.

-Plus their mobile variants.
+- Plus their mobile variants.

 # Related Tools